Ripser/ripser/README.md

     - `distance`: full distance matrix; similar to the above, but for all entries of the distance matrix.
 One line per row of the matrix; only the part below the diagonal is actually read.
     - `dipha`: DIPHA distance matrix as described on the [DIPHA] website.
     - `point-cloud`: point cloud; a comma (or whitespace, or other non-numerical character)  separated list of coordinates of the points in some Euclidean space, one point per line.
+    - `sparse`: sparse distance matrix in Sparse Triplet format
+    - `binary`: lower distance matrix in binary file format; a sequence of the distance matrix entries below the diagonal in 64 bit double format (IEEE 754, little endian).
   - `--dim k`: compute persistent homology up to dimension *k*.
   - `--threshold t`: compute Rips complexes up to diameter *t*.
-  - `--modulus p`: compute homology with coefficients in the prime field Z/*p*Z (only available when built with the option `USE_COEFFICIENTS`).
+  - `--modulus p`: compute homology with coefficients in the prime field Z/*p*Z.
+  - `--ratio <r>`: only show persistence pairs with death/birth ratio > *r*.

-### Planned features
+### Experimental features

 The following features are currently planned for future versions:

  - computation of representative cycles for persistent homology (currenly only *co*cycles are computed)
- - support for sparse distance matrices

 Prototype implementations are already avaliable; please contact the author if one of these features might be relevant for your research.